KevinkerubakarM/RecruitPro/README.md

 ## Improvement Plan

-- Recruiter can click on applicants and see list of all applicants who applied and their profile.
 - Recruiter can see top applicants by date applied, location, technical skills.
 - Dynamic navigation header for faster traversal.
 - Improve redirection messages and error messages.